glic3rinu/passlib/docs/lib/passlib.hash.md5_crypt.rst

 Deviations
 ==========
-This implementation of md5-crypt differs from the reference implmentation (and others) in two ways:
+Passlib's implementation of md5-crypt differs from the reference implementation (and others) in two ways:

 * Restricted salt string character set:

   The underlying algorithm can unambigously handle salt strings which contain any possible byte value besides ``\x00`` and ``$``.
-  However, PassLib strictly limits salts to the :mod:`hash 64 <passlib.utils.h64>` character set, as nearly all implementations of md5-crypt generate and expect salts containing those characters,
+  However, Passlib strictly limits salts to the :mod:`hash 64 <passlib.utils.h64>` character set, as nearly all implementations of md5-crypt generate and expect salts containing those characters,